JuttaAliisa/mathGame/README.md

 - My everloving husband for granting me the time to make this project and further my education
 - Code Institute for the opportunity
 - My fellow OCT 2023 group for mental and peer support
+- My daughter who is having trouble with multiplication tables